guptv93/guptv93.github.io/_linear_algebra/linear_systems.md

 # Linear Systems (Part I)

-*<!--excerpt-->Essence of Linear Algebra talks about the Matrix as a list of column vectors.
-Here we explore the Matrix as a set of linear equations (row-wise).
+*Essence of Linear Algebra talks about the Matrix as a list of column vectors.
+In this note, we explore the Matrix as a set of linear equations (row-wise).
 We go over Gaussian Elimination, Matrix Inversion and A = LU Factorization; the topics that were left out of Essence of Linear Algebra videos.
 They follow Gilbert Strang’s 18.06 Course on MIT OCW.
-Also note, for now, we only talk about square matrices and systems where num of linear equations is equal to the number of unknowns.<!--excerpt-->*
+Also note, for now, we only talk about square matrices and systems where num of linear equations is equal to the number of unknowns.*